 The search for the best SSD for gaming to replace your hard drive comes with a degree of confusion, given how quickly solid state drives have evolved over the past several years.
 The familiar 2.5-inch SATA drive is still a viable option in today’s gaming PC market, but you’ll want to opt for newer, faster NVMe storage solutions for the best possible performance.

-Following the release of PlayStation 5 and Xbox Series consoles, more PC games developers recommend you install their games on the best SSD for gaming.
+Keeping up with the latest consoles, more developers recommend you install their games on a PC gaming SSD.
 In fact, as Microsoft’s DirectStorage API becomes more widely used in the latest PC games, we may see solid state drives become an outright requirement.

 However, before you rush to add the best SSD for gaming on this list to your shopping basket, it’s important to understand what your system supports in terms of slots and technology.
 Make sure to check what your motherboard is capable of before splashing out on an expensive PCIe 4.0 drive that your rig may not be able to make the most out of.

 Here are your options for the best SSD for gaming:

 - WD Black SN850X – our favourite gaming SSD

 - Samsung 980 – best for PCIe 3.0